EthanTheInnovator/Flowers-for-Algernon/README.md

 ## Documentation
 We didn't write much documentation, but we aimed to make sure the code was readable.
 Documentation is important, but equally important is your code being self-documenting.

+### Additional Note
+Please reach out if you are unable to run the project.
+We used a `.gitignore`, and while it seems like the app was committed to GitHub, there could have been an issue.
+We are flexible and want you to play our game!
+Also, be cautious of level 20.
+It's (purposefully) very difficult 😱